 - DO NOT use slides as your notes.
 It is awful to watch a presenter read their slides (this also leads to massive bullet point-itis.

 - Rehearse, Rehearse, Rehearse.
 This way you won’t need to read your slides.

 - BONUS TIP – Don’t give the audience a handout at the beginning of the presentation.
 Guess what they will be doing while you are delivering your presentation?
-That’s right, reading the handout to the end and not paying attention to YOU.
+That’s right, reading the handout to the end.

 - BONUS TIP #2 – Have Fun and Enjoy giving the presentation.
 The audience will appreciate it.

 Remember, you are the presentation!
 Visual aids are there to support your message.